-In Sect.
-4 we will re-interpret the Kashiwara-Vergne conjecture as the problem of finding a "homomorphic" universal finite type invariant of a class of w-knotted trivalent graphs (more accurately named w-tangled foams).
+In Section 4 we will re-interpret the Kashiwara-Vergne conjecture as the problem of finding a "homomorphic" universal finite type invariant of a class of w-knotted trivalent graphs (more accurately named w-tangled foams).
 This result fits into a bigger picture incorporating usual, virtual and w-knotted objects and their theories of finite type invariants, connected by the inclusion map from usual to virtual, and the projection from virtual to w-knotted objects.
-In a sense that will be made precise in Sect.
-2, usual and w-knotted objects with this mapping form a unified algebraic structure, and the mysterious relationship between Drinfel'd associators and the Kashiwara-Vergne conjecture is explained as a theory of finite type invariants for this larger structure.
-This will be the topic of Sect.
-4.6.
+In a sense that will be made precise in Section 2, usual and w-knotted objects with this mapping form a unified algebraic structure, and the mysterious relationship between Drinfel'd associators and the Kashiwara-Vergne conjecture is explained as a theory of finite type invariants for this larger structure.
+This will be the topic of Section 4.6.

-We are optimistic that this paper is a step towards re-interpreting the work of Etingof and Kazhdan [21] on quantization of Lie bi-algebras as a construction of a well-behaved universal finite type invariant of virtual knots [27] or of a similar class of virtually knotted objects.
-However, w-knotted objects are quite interesting in their own right, both topologically and algebraically: they are related to combinatorial group theory, to groups of movies of flying rings in \mathbb{R}^3 , and more generally, to certain classes of knotted surfaces in \mathbb{R}^4 .
-The references include [13,22,23,33,36].
+We are optimistic that this paper is a step towards re-interpreting the work of Etingof and Kazhdan [EK] on quantization of Lie bialgebras as a construction of a well-behaved universal finite type invariant of virtual knots [Ka] or of a similar class of virtually knotted objects.
+However, w-knotted objects are quite interesting in thir own right, both topologically and algebraically: they are related to combinatorial group theory, to groups of movies of flying rings in \mathbb{R}^3 , and more generally, to certain classes of knotted surfaces in \mathbb{R}^4 .
+The references include [BH, FRR, Gol, Mc, Sa].

-In [38] we studied the universal finite type invariants of w-braids and w-knots, the latter of which turns out to be essentially the Alexander polynomial.
-A more thorough introduction about our "hopes and dreams" and the u-v-w big picture can also be found in [38].
+1.2.
+Structure and plans.
+In [BND3] we studied the universal finite type invariants of wbraids and w-knots, the latter of which turns out to be essentially the Alexander polynomial.
+A more throrough introduction about our hopes and dreams and the u-v-w big picture can also be found in [BND3].
+In [BND4] we are going to provide a topological interpretation and independent topological proof for Alekseev, Enriquez and Torossian's explicit solutions for the KV conjecture in terms of associators [AET].